Laneham: Historical events

 In the Stuart era William Tirwhitt (or Tyrwhitt) was a landowner in the village.
 He died in 1642 and by 1648 his Laneham lands were sequestered due to his being 'a delinquent Papist' and a 'Papist in arms' but they were restored after the Restoration.

 There also seem to have been a few Quakers in the village.
-In 1689 Gervase Harrison was prosecuted at the ecclesiastical court following an action by Richard Bradley, vicar of Laneham, for not paying the sum of 6d each for three communicants in his household.
+Although he was licensed to hold a Quaker meeting at his house, in 1689 Gervase Harrison was prosecuted at the ecclesiastical court following an action by Richard Bradley, vicar of Laneham, for not paying the sum of 6d each for three communicants in his household.
 Harrison did not appear to answer the case and was committed to Nottingham Gaol for nine weeks, including two weeks in one of its nefarious dungeons.
+From 1689 William Bartrupp was also licensed to hold a nonconformist meeting.
 In 1707 John Parker was prosecuted for non-payment of tithes, a typical Quaker offence.

+In 1769 Matthew Frankish was sentenced to death for breaking into the house of William Warriner and stealing £2-18-6d in coin.
+However, he was reprieved from the gallows.

 In 1810 the church tower was rebuilt after being struck by lightning, and four bells added at a cost of £800.
 According to a Church of England report at the time, efforts to raise funds for this locally failed 'as the parishioners are too poor.'

 According to the Notts Guardian in 1865 there was a grave in the churchyard for James Penant, a blacksmith, who died on 27 May 1763, with the inscription: